davy7125/polyphone/en/development/translate-polyphone.md

 ### Translation file

-Download the translation package corresponding to the language you want to translate from this [page](download/translations).
+Download the translation package corresponding to the language you want to translate from this [page][translations].
-If the language is not in the list yet, use the [contact](contact) form to ask for it (you just need to specify the new language you want).
+If the language is not in the list yet, use the [contact] form to ask for it (you just need to specify the new language you want).
 You will quickly be provided with a new translation package.